This page uses javascript to help render elements, if you have problems please enable javascript.

 Overview

 CSUF values writing and the ways writing can enhance learning in any class.
-To support faculty and staff interested in teaching with writing, the WAC LIAISONS Program is offering a WAC Certificate through the FDC.
-This certificate program will familiarize candidates with WAC theory and practice and enable them to incorporate meaningful writing assignments into their courses.
+To support faculty and staff interested in teaching with writing, the WAC LIAISONS Program is offering two Certificates through the FDC.
+The WAC certificate familiarizes candidates with WAC theory and practice and enables them to incorporate meaningful writing assignments into their courses.
+The LIAISONS certificate builds faculty's critical AI literacy and ability to integrate AI responsibly into their pedagogy.

 Requirements